Enhancing Responsiveness with Redis Client-Side Caching

 What is Redis?

-• Data is stored and processed in-memory, which renders all operations fast.
+- Data is stored and processed in-memory, making all operations fast.

-• Redis can store WAL (Write-Ahead Log) depending on the configuration, enabling rapid backup and recovery of the latest state.
+- Redis can store a WAL (Write-Ahead Log) depending on the option, allowing for rapid backup and recovery of the latest state.

-• It supports various data types such as Set, Hash, Bit, and List, contributing to high productivity.
+- It supports various data types such as Set, Hash, Bit, and List, leading to high productivity.

-• It possesses a large community, facilitating the sharing of diverse experiences, issues, and solutions.
+- It boasts a large community, facilitating the sharing of diverse experiences, issues, and solutions.

 What if your service's cache met the following two conditions?

-The first case can involve real-time popular product rankings in a shopping mall.
+The first case can be illustrated by real-time popular product rankings in an online shopping mall.
 If real-time popular product rankings are stored as a sorted set, it would be inefficient for the user to read from Redis every time they access the main page.
-In the second case, for exchange rate data, even if the data is announced approximately every 10 minutes, actual queries occur very frequently.
-Furthermore, queries for KRW-USD, KRW-JPY, and KRW-CNY exchange rates occur extremely frequently.
+For the second case, consider exchange rate data: even if exchange rates are updated approximately every 10 minutes, actual queries occur very frequently.
+Specifically, queries for KRW-USD, KRW-JPY, and KRW-CNY exchange rates access the cache with high frequency.
 In such cases, it would be more efficient for the API server to maintain a separate local cache and, upon data changes, query Redis again to update it.

-So, how can such an operation be implemented in a database - Redis - API server structure?
+So, how can such an operation be implemented within a database - Redis - API server architecture?

 When using a cache, subscribe to a channel that provides update notifications!